Cornaro family

 Ca' Corner, one of eight palaces along Venice's Grand Canal commissioned by the Cornaro family.

 Bernini's Ecstasy of Saint Theresa in the Cornaro family chapel in the church of Santa Maria della Vittoria, Rome.

-The House of Cornaro or Corner were a Venetian patrician family in the Republic of Venice and included many Doges and other high officials.
+The House of Cornaro or Corner was a patrician family in the Republic of Venice which included many doges and other high officials.
 The name Corner, originally from the Venetian language, was adopted in the eighteenth century.
 The older standard Italian Cornaro is no longer common in Italian sources referring to earlier members of the family, but remains so in English.